Car Insurance FAQs

 How many drivers can be insured for a car?

-The amount of drivers you can have listed on your car insurance policy depends on your insurance provider.
-As such, it’s best to contact them directly to find out if they have a limit.
+The number of drivers you can have listed on your car insurance policy depends on your insurance provider, so it’s best to contact them directly to find out if they have a limit.

-However, it's important to note that drivers who use your car regularly should be listed on your insurance policy.
-If an unlisted driver is involved in an accident, you could be hit with an unlisted driver excess on top of the excess you agreed to pay at the time of taking out your policy.
-Worse still, your insurer could refuse your claim.
+It’s important to note that drivers who use your car regularly should be listed on your insurance policy.
+If an unlisted driver is involved in an accident with your car, you could be hit with an unlisted driver excess on top of the standard excess.
+Your insurer could even refuse your claim.

 Additional drivers on your policy may attract a higher premium, especially if they’re under the age of 25 or are inexperienced.
 This can also impact the excess you’re required to pay if they're found at-fault in an accident.